Joint JD/PhD Law-Psychology Program

 Students in the program complete all 85.0 semester credits required for graduation from the law school and all 91.0 quarter credits required to complete the doctorate.
 The program allows those students who wish to pursue professional degrees in both law and psychology a more efficient plan of study.
 The program is designed to be completed in seven (7) years, including required psychology practica, a year’s internship in an American Psychological Association accredited predoctoral mental health/forensic setting, a master's thesis, a doctoral dissertation, and 20 hours per week of cooperative training and 50 hours of pro bono service in law.

-Students who are accepted into the JD/PhD program will receive full tuition remission for all psychology coursework, plus a guaranteed annual stipend that is currently at least $9,000 per year for all six years they are at the university prior to completing the clinical internship.
-Students with outstanding LSAT scores may be eligible for full tuition remission from the Earle Mack School of Law.
+Students who are accepted into the JD/PhD program will receive full tuition remission for all psychology coursework, plus a guaranteed annual stipend that is currently at least $15,000 per year for all six years they are at the university prior to completing the clinical internship.
+Students with outstanding LSAT scores are eligible for full tuition remission from the School of Law.